fweig/cbmroot/macro/geometry/README.md

 root -l -q '~/cbmroot/macro/geometry/scan_geometry.C("tof_v20a_1h.geo.root")' 2>&1 1>tof_v20a_1h
 ```

-Outputing two files may be compared with standard unix diff such as
+Outputting two files may be compared with standard UNIX diff such as

 ```
 diff -y -W 200 tof_v20a_1h tof_v20b_1h | less
 ```

-### Examining Graphical Represetation
+### Examining Graphical Representation

-Sometimes, especially if the output is very large, it can be more insighted, to get the overall picture to look at a graph tree of the volumes in a geometry instead.
+Sometimes, especially if the output is very large, it can be more insightful, to get the overall picture to look at a graph tree of the volumes in a geometry instead.
 This can be done for a single detector or indeed the whole experimental setup, e.g. test.geo.root To make a pdf graph, a basic graph may be made with a command like

 ```
 sed -n '2,$p' geo.gv | head -n -1 | sort | uniq -c | awk 'BEGIN{print "digraph {"}{printf "%s -> %s [label=\"%d\"]\n", $2, $4, $1}END{print "}"}' > geo2.gv